elide-us/elide-us/Prism/BookV.md

 ---

 As the Titans’ curiosity deepened, they realized that the universe was still unbalanced.
-Though they had uncovered the powers of life, earth, air, and lightning, there were two more colors waiting within the spectrumb—**sympathetic colors**, just outside the edges of what they had already discovered.
+Though they had uncovered the powers of life, earth, air, and lightning, there were two more colors waiting within the spectrum - **sympathetic colors**, just outside the edges of what they had already discovered.

 First, seeking balance to Green, they found on the edge of Yellow a terrible glow: Red.
 It was the flame, the pulse, the beating heart of life.
 In so many ways, it stood in opposition to life, but the Titans saw its necessity.
 The **soil**, rich and fertile, needed the **blood** of life to sustain itself.
 And while **life** grew from the earth, **fire** brought both destruction and rebirth. **Red** balanced the equation, for the **blood** of life flowed from the earth, and fire gave warmth and strength to all things.
 Thus, from the depths of **Green**, cousin to **Yellow**, the Titans found **Red**, the magic of Fire and Blood.